oyrl/lab9-isam/README.md

 Please draw the diagram of the example.cpp graph.
 How many nodes and factors are in the factor graph?

-### 2. Covarience Matrix and Jacobian Matrix
+### 2. Covariance Matrix and Jacobian Matrix

-Could you explain the relationship between Covarience Matrix and Jacobian Matrix (see covariances.cpp, line 71-81.)
+Could you explain the relationship between Covariance Matrix and Jacobian Matrix (see covariances.cpp, line 71-81.)
+Do you know how to compute Jacobian matrix from the covariance matrix?

-### 3. Covarience Matrix in the Factor Graph in 1.
+### 3. Covariance Matrix in the Factor Graph in 1.

-What are the dimensions of the covarience matrix of the factor graph in example.cpp?
-Please show the covarience matrix in terminal.
+What are the dimensions of the covariance matrix of the factor graph in example.cpp?
+Please show the covariance matrix in terminal.